mgohashi/mgohashi.github.io/_posts/2020-04-18-setup-a-cloud-native-quarkus-app-in-knative.md

 ]
 ```

-## Deploying in knative
+## Deploying in Knative

-So, now that we have our bare minimal application built let's move on to deploy it into our kubernetes instance.
+So, now that we have our bare minimal application built let's move on to deploy it into our Kubernete instance.
 But, we need to prepare the configuration files with additional properties:

 ```properties
 quarkus.container-image.registry=image-registry.openshift-image-registry.svc:5000
 quarkus.container-image.group=knative-app
 quarkus.kubernetes.deployment-target=knative
 ```
- - `quarkus.container-image.registry`: This property is to inform from where the knative is going to retrieve the container image
+ - `quarkus.container-image.registry`: This property is to inform from where the Knative is going to retrieve the container image
  - `quarkus.container-image.group`: This property informs the namespace that the deployment is going to be created
- - `quarkus.kubernetes.deployment-target`: This property informs to the `quarkus-maven-plugin` what is going to be our deployment target platform
+ - `quarkus.kubernetes.deployment-target`: This property informs the `quarkus-maven-plugin` what is going to be our deployment target platform

 And then, let's create a new namespace `knative-app` for our deployment.